ChoiwahChow/isonaut/README.md

 # isonaut
-"isonaut" a utility written in C++ to filter out isomorphic models using the graph isomorphism algorithm "nauty" (sparse mode).
+"isonaut" is a utility written in C++ to filter out isomorphic models using the graph isomorphism algorithm "nauty" (sparse mode).
+It is available as a library and as an executable.

 ## External Files
 Required from nauty 2.8.6: nauty.a, nauty.h, and nausparse.h.